pelithne/AKS-security-basics/defender-for-containers.md

 During this activity you will:

-* Scan Container images for vulnerabilities.
+* Scan Container image for vulnerabilities.
-* Threat hunting for vulnerabilities in your AKS cluster.
+* Simulate a Security Alert for Kubernetes workload
+* investigate and remediate Vulnerabilities.

 Import the metasploit vulnerability emulator docker image from Docker Hub to your Azure container registry.